ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 date: '2015-01-15 05:36:39'
 layout: post
 slug: why-neovim-is-better-than-vim
-published: false
+published: true
 title: Why Neovim is Better than Vim
 categories:
 - Computers
 - Rant
 ---

 I know Vim better than most.
-Vim was my first real editor (after [Edit](https://en.wikipedia.org/wiki/MS-DOS_Editor) and [pico](http://en.wikipedia.org/wiki/Pico_%28text_editor%29)).
-I used it for years.
-I helped write the Floobits plugin for Vim.
-I've delved into Vim's source code to figure out how its event loop worked.
-I even helped write a patch ([which was rejected](https://groups.google.com/d/msg/vim_dev/-4pqDJfHCsM/LkYNCpZjQ70J)).
+Vim was my first real editor.<sup>[\[1\]](#ref_1)</sup> I used it for years.
+I helped write the [Floobits plugin for Vim](https://github.com/Floobits/floobits-vim).
+I've delved into Vim's source code to figure out how it worked.
+I even [helped write a patch](https://groups.google.com/d/msg/vim_dev/-4pqDJfHCsM/LkYNCpZjQ70J) (though it was rejected).
 Considering these credentials, I hope you'll accept that I know what I'm talking about.

-So it may come as a shock when I say: The only good part of Vim is its user interface.
+It may come as a shock when I say: The only good part of Vim is its user interface.

 Every other aspect of Vim is irredeemable.
 The codebase is atrocious.
-The plugin API is buggy and restrictive.
-The community is apathetic.
+The plugin API is cumbersome and restrictive.
+The dev community is apathetic.
 The benevolent dictator is averse to change.
 There is no chance of fixing these problems.

 I wish it were otherwise, but it isn't.

 ### The Plugin API

 Vim's plugin API is insane.
 First, all plugin code runs synchronously.
 That means if a plugin's code is executing, Vim's UI is frozen.
-This makes many classes of plugins difficult or impossible.
-Linters have to finish
+This makes many classes of plugins difficult or impossible to implement.
+Linters have to finish in milliseconds or risk annoying the user.
+External commands (such as `make`) can't be cancelled, and they must finish before the user can resume editing.

 Another annoyance is that writing plugins requires knowledge of vimscript.
-This is true even if you're using a Vim support for other languages.
+This is true even if you're using a Vim with support for other languages.
 Sure, you'll have access to Python's libraries and syntax, but your code will be littered with calls to `vim.command()` and `vim.eval()`.
+Here's an example:

 {% highlight python %}
 import vim